 Most problems encountered by graduate students can be resolved through communication between the student and his/her advisory committee.
-If, however, a matter arises which cannot be resolved through student-instructor or student-committee interaction, the student should bring the matter to the attention of the DGP or Department Head.
-If still unresolved, the problems should be brought to the attention of the academic school/college dean who would respond in accordance with the NC State University Administrative Regulations

-Grievance Procedure for Students
+If, however, a matter arises which cannot be resolved through student-instructor or student-committee interaction, the student should bring the matter to the attention of the Director of Graduate Programs (DGP) or Department Head.
+If still unresolved, the problems should be brought to the attention of the academic school/college dean who would respond in accordance with the NC State University Administrative Regulations Grievance Procedure for Students.